Bob Halstead: Education

-Bob Halstead has a scientific background, having studied both Physics and Mathematics at university level.
-He earned his degree in Physics from the King's College London, and then went on to take a post-graduate degree in Education at Bristol University.
-He continued his academic path by taking the position of Head of the Physics Department at Queens College, Nassau in 1968.
+Halstead has a scientific background, having studied both Physics and Mathematics at university level.
+He earned his degree in physics from the King's College London, and then went on to take a post-graduate degree in Education at Bristol University.
+He continued his academic path by taking the position of head of the Physics Department at Queens College, Nassau in 1968.
 It was in the Bahamas that Halstead fell in love with the undersea world.
 By 1970 he had advanced his diving qualifications to the level of Instructor with NAUI.
-In 1973 he moved on to take an educational post with the Australian Government, taking a post as Head of the Science Department at the Sogen National High School Papua New Guinea (PNG).
+In 1973 he moved on to take an educational post with the Australian Government, taking a post as head of the Science Department at the Sogen National High School Papua New Guinea (PNG).

 Career

-Teaching - Science and Scuba
+Teaching – science and scuba

-Halstead's career made a steady transition from full-time Science Teacher and Educator and part-time scuba instructor, to one of a totally dedicated dive journalist, author, and underwater photographer after his original career of Science Educator took him to Papua New Guinea in the early 1970s.
-Halstead had arrived in a divers paradise, but at this time hardly anything was known of the dive sites of the region, and certainly no real diving infrastructure existed to allow other divers to enjoy what the region had to offer.
+Halstead's career made a steady transition from full-time science teacher and educator and part-time scuba instructor, to one of a totally dedicated dive journalist, author, and underwater photographer after his original career of science educator took him to Papua New Guinea in the early 1970s.
+Halstead had arrived in a diver's paradise, but at this time hardly anything was known of the dive sites of the region, and certainly no real diving infrastructure existed to allow other divers to enjoy what the region had to offer.
 Halstead set out to change all this.

-Pioneer in the Dive Travel Industry
+Pioneer in the dive travel industry

 With his first wife, he began a major program to explore and categorise the many uncharted and untouched dive sites of the region, all the time with camera in hand to capture images of these stunning locations.
 In 1977 Halstead harnessed this knowledge as he established the very first diving and training center for the area in Port Moresby.
 Halstead and his then wife also purchased and fitted out the regions first dive boat - the Solatai.
 The Halsteads were at the forefront of defining the formula for what would become organized dive tourism - the diver service industry that opens up access to a world of diving locations for the population of scuba divers today.
 Halstead's approach was a "diving camp" and "Diver adventure safaris" through his company Tropical Diving Adventures.

 As dive tourism developed into the first "live-aboard" operations in the Aggressor Fleet (1984) and in Mike Ball Expeditions (1981), Halstead went on to commission and build the first live-aboard vessel for PNG - the dive cruiser Telita.
 He then sold his business interests ashore to concentrate in this expanding new live-aboard business area and spent the next ten years helping to make New Guinea one of the world premier dive locations.
-Bob and his ex-wife actually made the Telita their home in this period.
+Halstead and his ex-wife actually made the Telita their home in this period.